Corps Bavaria Munich: Munich

 In July 1848 the President of the Corps Anton Baron of Lobkowitz was a co-founder of the Umbrella Organisation, KSCV.
 Corps Bavaria became a full member in 1862 and still is today.

 During the 19th Century many Noblemen, Jurists and Medics were fellows of the Corps.
 As the Bavarian Corps in Munich many members served the royal family of Bavaria, the Wittelsbachers.
 Only two examples are Emil Knight of Schauß (he protected the royal treasure) and Theodor Imperal Earl Basselet of la Rosée (Educator of the Royal Princes Ludwig and Otto).

 In the time of National Socialism Corps Bavaria was forbidden as one of the first Corps, because they refused to work together with the National Socialistic Party.
-In 1935 they got forced to sell their own house, next to the University, to the politician Adolf Wagner.
+In 1935, they got forced to sell their own house, next to the Ludwig-Maximilians-Universität München, to the politician Adolf Wagner.
 One Alumnus, namely Eduard Brücklmaier, was executed due to his connections to the plot of 20 July 1944.

-After the Second World War the Corps was refounded on 13 July 1947, in 1963 the Alumnus bought a new house for the students in the district of Bogenhausen, this house was renovated and extended multiple times.
-In honour of the 200th Anniversary a Commercium in the Hofbräukeller and a ball in the Hotel "Bayrischer Hof".
+After the Second World War the Corps was refounded on 13 July 1947, in 1963 the Alumnus bought a new house for the students in the district of Bogenhausen, this house was renovated and extended multiple times, in honour of the 200th Anniversary a Commercium in the Hofbräukeller and a ball in the Hotel "Bayrischer Hof".

 Today the Corps has over 230 members, of which approximately 20 study.
 Every student has to live at least 3 to 4 semesters in the house of the fraternity before being dismissed as an Alumnus.

 One particularity is, that most German fraternities – like Bavaria Munich – postulate live long membership.
 Those who finish their studies and even live in another city or country, still visit their "brothers“ periodically for special events or just pay a visit to the house spontaneously.

 Notable members

-Look up famous members of the Corps Bavaria Munich here.
+Some famous members of the Corps Bavaria Munich can be found here.